-Sports like volleyball, swimming, tennis, and baseball, as well as occupations like construction, painting, and window washing may be at increased risk for this injury.
-Previous shoulder injuries, old age, and an abnormally shaped acromion also factor into impingement.
+Sports like volleyball, swimming, tennis, and baseball, as well as occupations like construction, painting, and window washing may increase the risk of this injury.
+Structural issues like an abnormally shaped acromion can also contribute to impingement.

 I'm a paragraph.
 Click here to add your own text and edit me.
 It’s easy.
 Just click “Edit Text” or double click me to add your own content and make changes to the font.
 Feel free to drag and drop me anywhere you like on your page.
 I’m a great place for you to tell a story and let your users know a little more about you.